Population Characteristics

 Population of Indian Head No. 156 by Ethnicity and Origin

 The population of Indian Head No. 156 is quite diverse, which contributes to the indian reserve's vibrant cultural landscape.
 Indian Head No. 156 is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the indian reserve appreciates the unique contributions that each ethnicity brings.

 Immigration Profile